materialsmodellinggroup/materialsmodellinggroup/_pages/research.md

   </div>
 </div>

-<h6>We are not limited to above areas and are open to work in other areas of phase transformations including polymers, electrostatics, magnetism, etc. based on funding and student's interest.
+<h6>We are not limited to above areas and are open to work in other areas of phase transformations including polymers, electrostatics, magnetism, etc. based on funding and student's interest.</h6>

 <div class="row">
   <div class="col-sm-6">